nishimura5/timeline_kun/README.md

 ## GoPro Control

-For GoPro models starting from HERO11 that support BLE communication, recording can be automatically started 4 seconds before a specified event (for the first event, recording starts simultaneously with the event).
+For GoPro models starting from HERO11 that support BLE communication, recording can be automatically started shortly before a specified event begins (5 seconds before the next event starts).
+For the first event, recording starts at the beginning of the event.
 By entering "(recording)" in the event instruction, that event will be marked for recording.
 It is possible to send commands to start and stop recording on multiple GoPro devices.

-The target GoPro devices for control are specified in config.toml.
-Below is an example configuration where each of the three timers is assigned to a different GoPro.
-The parameter stop_delay_sec specifies the delay time (in seconds) between the end of an event and stopping the recording.
+The target GoPro devices for control are specified in config.toml (loaded from the application directory).
+Below is an example configuration where each of the three timers (orange/cyan/lightgreen) is assigned to a different GoPro.
+The parameter stop_delay_sec specifies the delay time (in seconds) between the end of an event and stopping the recording (default: 2).

 ```
 [ble.orange]